25 Creative Writing Jobs to Put Your Eloquence to Use

 Now, becoming a author is an obvious option, but it does require a lot of investment from the get-go.
 On top of that, the returns of publishing a book will trickle in more slowly.
 If you're looking for something that pays faster, consider working as an editor or ghostwriter.

 Reedsy is a marketplace that connects authors with ghostwriters, editors, and other publishing experts who can help them produce stellar books.
 The mechanics of using it is simple: you join our community, create a profile that states what services you want to provide, and we’ll use that information to bring you to suitable authors.
-Users can also search for your name, view your Reedsy portfolio, and send a quote if they're interested.
+Users can also search for your name, view your Reedsy portfolio, and send a request if they're interested.
+You'll decide which project you want to work on and send a quote, so you can work part-time or full-time on Reedsy.

 With over 500,000 authors on the site, there are plenty of opportunities for you to land your next creative writing job.